nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `editm INDEX [m/TITLE] [a/LOCATION] [s/START] [e/END] [t/TAG]…​`

-* Edits the contact at the specified `INDEX`.
+* Edits the meeting at the specified `INDEX`.
 The index refers to the index number shown in the displayed meeting list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.